xtreme-mc/pyOS/README.md

 ## Features

-- **Services:** There are many useful Services that can be used for various tasks.
+- 🤖 **Services:** Different and useful services that can be used for various tasks.
-- **Simple GUI:** Makes it easier for users to easily interact with the utilities.
+- 🖥️ **Simple GUI:** Makes it easier for users to easily interact with the utilities.
-- **Libraries:** Such as tkinter which is used for the GUI, and other libraries.
+- 📚 **Libraries:** Such as tkinter which is used for the GUI, and other libraries.
-- **Easy control:** Users can easily control the utilities with a simple GUI.
+- 👆 **Easy control:** Users can easily control the utilities with a simple GUI.

 ## Getting Started

-1 - Clone this repostory and set up your developement environment.\
+1 - ⚙️ Fork this repostory and set up your developement environment.\
-2 - [Download required libraries](#resources) from this link to avoid getting errors.\
+2 - 🧩 [Download required modules](#resources) from this link to avoid getting errors.\
-3 - You can use the code in this notebook to create your own projects.\
+3 - 🗒️ You can use the code in this notebook to create your own projects.\
-4 - Fine-tune your project to improve performance and user experience.
+4 - 🛠️ Fine-tune your project to improve performance and user experience.

 <a name="resources"></a>